Ohmwork

-Ohmwork is the third studio album by American heavy metal band GZR.
-It was originally released on May 10, 2005 in the United States and on May 9, 2005 in the United Kingdom.
+Ohmwork is the third and final studio album by American heavy metal band GZR.
+It was originally released on May 10, 2005, in the United States and on May 9, 2005, in the United Kingdom.
 The album is the first to feature Chad Smith on drums, replacing Deen Castronovo from the band's previous album Black Science.
 The artwork was done by Lawrence Azarad of LAdesign.